lyne-code/initiate-that-readme/README.md

 # Description
-A command-line application that dynamically generates a professional README.md from a user's input using the Inquirer package
+A command-line application that dynamically generates a professional README.md from a user's input using the Inquirer package.

 # Table of Contents
   * Description